gravitational/teleport/rfd/0173-terraform-machine-id.md

 #### Anonymous opt-in Telemetry client-side

-In this approach, telemetry would be opt-in and reuse the existing tbot start event and adding new fields:
+In this approach, telemetry would be opt-in and reuse the existing tbot start event and its `helper` field:

 ```protobuf
 syntax = "proto3";